Herbal medicine and health food shops

 There are certain requirements for herbal remedies, which are classed as 'medicines' and must be safe.
 You may also be selling food items, cosmetic products, or animal products, which all have specific legal requirements.

+Whether or not your products fall within these categories, it is important to ensure that consumers are not misled about the extent or existence of products' health benefits, and there are some specific restrictions on claims.
 There are further requirements in relation to claims made about the product, quantity markings, pricing, and consumer rights.

 In the guide